 While it is true that accidents with bows and arrows are less common than other forms of hunting, they do happen -- see below.
 Most go unreported, as people remove errant arrows from their yards, homes, garages, etc., without notifying the authorities.
+There are also deliberate killings with bows and arrows.
+It's the prosecutions of these crimes that are rare.

 In New Jersey, children as young as 10 can obtain a free hunting license, courtesy of taxpayers, upon completion of a hunter safety course.
 According to the International Hunter Education Association, there were 445 hunting accidents in 2004.
 At least 103 accidents involved children.
 Of those, at least 20 were fatal.